 Pamela (P.L.)
 Travers’ Mary Poppins series of children’s books is semi-autobiographical.
 She did have a nanny as a child, so she could be Jane Banks.
 And the film Saving Mr. Banks (2013) explains that not only did Mary Poppins come to the Banks household to tend to the two children, she was really there to help the troubled Mr. Banks, who was in actuality Ms. Travers’ father.

 In the early ‘80s a young man named David Hampton conned his way into rich, white suburban homes, claiming to be the son of Sidney Poitier.
 The people that he conned apparently were more impressed by Poitier’s name and reputation rather than knowing anything about his personal life.
-None of them were aware of the fact that Sidney does not have any sons, therefore this guy must be an imposter.
-The actor has six daughters!
-John Guare based his play Six Degrees of Separation on this Hampton guy, which subsequently was made into a movie starring Will Smith as the con man.
+None of them were aware of the fact that Sidney did not have any sons, therefore this guy must be an imposter.
+The actor/director had six daughters!
+John Guare based his play Six Degrees of Separation on this Hampton guy, which subsequently was made into a movie starring Will Smith as the charming con man.

 Dr. Joseph Bell [1837-1911], a Scottish lecturer at the University of Edinburgh, was the inspiration for Sherlock Holmes.
 Dr. Bell had such a keen ability for observation and deductive reasoning and could diagnose patients before he even examined them.
 He became an important pioneer of forensic science as it‘s used in criminal investigations even today.
 Sir Arthur Conan Doyle met Bell in 1877 when he served as his clerk at the Edinburgh Royal Infirmary and went on to write a series of popular stories featuring Sherlock Holmes, whom Doyle admitted was loosely based on Bell and his observant ways.